hugmanrique/playpen-core/README.md

 (docker-maven-plugin) that automatically deploys the packaged artifact to the Docker registry on https://hub.docker.com/r/hugmanrique/playpen/.

+You can build the Docker image by running `mvn clean package docker:build`.

 ## Protobuf Compilation

 Protobuf files should automatically compile when you compile PlayPen using